To view the specimen ballot for the upcoming Special Town Election on November 28th, please visit our Online Specimen Ballot.

 Any mail-in ballot must be requested in writing by 5 p.m. on the 5th business day before the election.
 Your application can only be accepted if it has reached our office before the deadline.
 Applications can be mailed, inserted into the Clerk’s drop box outside Town Hall, or dropped at our office during business hours.

 Permanently Disabled Voters

 If a voter submits a note from a registered physician indicating that she or he is permanently disabled, the Town Clerk will send an absentee ballot for every election in that year and thereafter.
-Absentee Ballot application must still be completed and returned each year.
+Absentee Ballot applications must still be completed and returned each year.

 If a voter is residing overseas, they are allowed to vote absentee.
 Absentee ballots can be mailed, emailed, or faxed to overseas voters upon completion of a Federal Postcard Application.
-Click here for Federal Postcard Application
+Click here for Federal Postcard Application.

 CAMPAIGN FINANCE REPORTS